Daniel Mucida, Ph.D.

 Investigator, Howard Hughes Medical Institute

 At the surface of the intestinal lining, immune responses are carefully balanced: Invasive pathogens must be eliminated or excluded, while nutrients and trillions of commensal microbes must be tolerated.
 Mucida studies how the immune system associated with intestinal mucosae maintains this careful balance by generating efficient protective responses without jeopardizing its tolerance to innocuous foreign substances.

-To mediate immunity over such a large and active area, the intestine contains more lymphocytes than the entire rest of the human body.
-These cells must act rapidly and efficiently to protect the gut, while also avoiding unregulated or excessive immune responses that potentially could lead to allergies and severe inflammatory bowel diseases.
-In a healthy gut, the immune system strikes a perfect balance between responsiveness and tolerance.
+To mediate immunity over such a large and active area, the intestine contains more lymphocytes than the rest of the human body.
+These cells must act rapidly and efficiently to protect the gut, while also avoiding unregulated or excessive immune responses that could lead to allergies and severe inflammatory bowel diseases.
+In a healthy gut, the immune system strikes a balance between responsiveness and tolerance.

 Mucida studies the mechanisms behind these two competing immunological functions, and what happens when either is compromised.
 His lab is testing the hypothesis that distinct signals from lymphocytes’ spatial niches within intestinal tissue determine these cells’ pro- or anti-inflammatory activity.
 Currently, the nature of such environmental cues and the mechanisms by which they influence immune cells’ adaptation are not well understood.